 No matter where you live you need to consider your weather when building your coop both for yourself and for your flock.
 Here are the things I suggest considering when you are designing and building your chicken coop:

-Make Your Coop Easy for Maintenance:
+How to Make Your Coop Easy for Maintenance:

 Keeping animals of any kind comes with maintenance and chickens are far from without maintenance.
 But we can keep it enjoyable if we think about the right things when designing the coop.
 Here are the things we thought about and have been great!

-- Make it Easy to Clean: Our coop makes it super easy to clean.
+Our coop makes it super easy to clean.
 We bring in a wheelbarrow and can stand up inside.
 We can remove all bedding and bring it to the compost without an issue.

 This was also very important to keep the eggs safe and less likely to bust in cold temps.
 Yes, that happens.
 So we made sure they were inside and easy to access.
 Which you can see in the plans.

 Our coop was designed to have an area solely for the storage of food, bedding, and other things like nesting box herbs, Diametaceous Earth, ACV, and so on to keep them healthy.

-At some point, you will need to remove a bird from the flock and you will want a place to keep them while you tend to them.
-This can happen for a lot of reasons, but none the less you have to consider this when you design your coop.
+At some point, you will need to remove a bird from the flock, and you will want a place to keep them while you tend to them.
+This can happen for a lot of reasons, but nonetheless you have to consider this when you design your coop.

 Other Details About Our Coop: